Zettlr/zettlr-docs/docs/en/core/user-interface.md

 The last button will open the [**sidebar**](sidebar.md) that contains information on the current document, such as a table of contents, a list of references, and related files.

+!!! note

-> You can enable or disable most of the buttons that will be shown here in the preferences to tailor the toolbar to your needs.
+    You can enable or disable most of the buttons that will be shown here in the preferences to tailor the toolbar to your needs.

 ### File Manager